dagron78/Metis_AI_RAG/README.md

 - Chat with large language models through Ollama
 - Upload and process documents (PDF, TXT, CSV, MD)
 - Retrieval Augmented Generation for contextual responses
+- LLM-enhanced document processing with intelligent chunking strategies
+- Advanced query refinement and retrieval enhancement
 - Document management with tagging and organization
 - System monitoring and analytics
 - Responsive UI with light/dark mode
 - Enhanced logging and debugging capabilities

+## LLM-Enhanced RAG System

+Metis RAG includes an advanced LLM-enhanced system that improves two critical aspects of the RAG pipeline:

+### Dynamic Chunking Strategy Selection

+The system uses a "Chunking Judge" (an LLM agent) to analyze documents and select the most appropriate chunking strategy and parameters:

+- Analyzes document structure, content type, and formatting
+- Dynamically selects between recursive, token-based, or markdown chunking strategies
+- Recommends optimal chunk size and overlap parameters
+- Preserves semantic meaning and document structure
+- Adapts to different document types without manual configuration

+### Query Refinement and Retrieval Enhancement

+The system uses a "Retrieval Judge" (an LLM agent) to improve retrieval quality:

+- Analyzes queries and retrieved chunks
+- Refines queries to improve retrieval precision
+- Evaluates relevance of retrieved chunks
+- Re-ranks chunks based on relevance to the query
+- Requests additional retrieval when necessary

+These enhancements make the RAG system more adaptable to different document types and query styles, improving the accuracy and relevance of responses.
 ## Architecture

 Metis RAG is built with the following technologies: